ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 {: #arch-basic title="Basic example workload application system."}

 The above diagram presents a basic workload application system.
-The large box represents a trust boundary within which the workload application is hosted.
+The large box represents a trust domain within which the workload application is hosted.
 Within this example there are three workloads, a gateway, that accepts external clients and a CA/credential service that issues workload identity credentials for the trust domain.
 External to the workload application system there is an application client that calls APIs on workloads.